A Guide to the Good Life By William B. Irvine

 Other than Marcus Aurelius' “Meditations” and Seneca’s “Letters From a Stoic”, this is the first book that I read on Stoic living and I enjoyed it from start to finish.
 It is short and has a lot of good tips to incorporate Stoic living and thinking into your daily life.

-if you lack a grand goal in living; you lack a coherent philosophy of life.
+If you lack a grand goal in living; you lack a coherent philosophy of

 If you lack an effective strategy for attaining your goal, it is unlikely that you will attain it.
 Thus, the second component of a philosophy of life is a strategy for attaining your grand goal in living

 " There is no profit in medicine if it does not expel the diseases of the body, so there is no profit in philosophy either, if it does not expel the suffering of the mind."